KristianVaporwave/100days/README.md

 # Day 11
 Started the blackjack project, finished the if statements of win/lose on 21, and started to implement replay function.

+# Day 12
+Finished the blackjack project.
+Had a somewhat hard time with the functions and while loops.
+But it turned out good